-Year 1: Upon the completion of the first year of the grant, the following elements will be measured and reported:
+Year 1 (Planning Period): Upon the completion of the Planning Period of the grant, the following elements will be measured and reported:

-- Creation of an up-to-date skills map by the business/employer partner for the industry/sector that identifies essential job requirements; - The Steering Committee will demonstrate success in planning and developing a course of study for the program and Student Performance Timelines for the later years of the program; - Recruitment and selection of staff (as needed); - Design of six-year scope and sequence leading to the industry skills-map and an existing AAS degree; - Development of instructional modules for the first year of instruction; - Identification, targeting, and enrollment of academically at-risk students for the first cohort; - · Identification of individuals who will provide mentoring for students; and - Professional development for participating high school and higher education faculty has been conducted, and preparation of non-classroom program staff to offer adequate support to students has been completed.
+- Creation of an up-to-date skills map by the business/employer partner for the industry/sector that identifies essential job requirements; - The Steering Committee will demonstrate success in planning and developing a course of study for the program; - Recruitment and selection of staff (as needed); - Design of a Six-Year Integrated Scope and Sequence for each career pathway leading to the industry skills-map and an existing AAS degree; - Development of instructional modules for the first year of instruction; - Identification, targeting, and enrollment of academically and economically at-risk students for the first cohort; - Identification of individuals who will provide mentoring for students; and - Professional development for participating high school and higher education faculty has been conducted, and preparation of non-classroom program staff to offer adequate support to students has been completed.

-Year 2: Upon the completion of the second year of the program, which represents the first academic year, the following elements will be measured and reported:
+Year 2: Upon the completion of the second year of the program, which represents the first academic implementation year, the following elements will be measured and reported:

-Number of students enrolled;

-- Percent of enrolled students who are at-risk or otherwise under-served; - Academic achievement levels and progress of enrolled students; - Evidence that a cohort of students which is committed to a six year plan as outlined in application was recruited and has undergone its first year of study; - Evidence that students have made adequate progress toward the completion of the planned curriculum for the program and the requirements for a NYS Regents diploma in their first year of the program; - Student participation in mentorships, workplace visits, speakers, internships and apprenticeships.
+- Number of students enrolled; - Percent of enrolled students who are at-risk or otherwise under-served; - Academic achievement levels and progress of enrolled students; - Evidence that a cohort of students which is committed to a six-year plan as outlined in application was recruited and has undergone its first year of study; - Evidence that students have made adequate progress toward the completion of the planned curriculum for the program and the requirements for a NYS Regents diploma in their first year of the program; - Student participation in mentorships, workplace visits, speakers, internships and apprenticeships.